 - Legal Assistance: While the probate process usually requires the involvement of a solicitor or probate lawyer, non-probate transfers may not necessarily require legal assistance.
 However, consulting with a solicitor can still be beneficial to ensure that the non-probate transfers are properly executed and aligned with the deceased person’s overall estate plan.

-Remember, probate and non-probate property each have their own considerations, and the right approach depends on your unique circumstances.
+Remember, probate and non probate property each have their own considerations, and the right approach depends on your unique circumstances.
 With the guidance of knowledgeable professionals, you can make well-informed decisions and create a comprehensive estate plan that protects your assets.